Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 linkTitle: HTTP poller publisher
 weight: 1
 date: 2019-04-02
-description: Learn how to configure a topic associated to a HTTP poller publisher.
+description: Learn how to configure a topic associated to an HTTP poller publisher.
 ---

 Polling describes the mechanism used to retrieve data from an API - the client first needs to send a request to a server and the server responds by sending the requested data.